mojaveexpressguide/mojaveexpressguide.github.io/docs/Pre-Installation.md

 ## Key Terminology:

-Now that the game is installed, there are two folders from it that will be referred to in the guide often:
+Now that the game is installed, there are two folders that will be referred to on the website often:

 - **Root Folder:** Where the game is installed.